What It's About

 Words of Wisdom

-A large part of Nick's success with his touring side hustle, Renegade Museum Hack, is the fact that he stays driven by a simple goal: showing people that museums are awesome.
+A large part of Nick Gray's success with his touring side hustle, Renegade Museum Hack, is the fact that he stays driven by a simple goal: showing people that museums are awesome.
 He took something that some people would consider boring, and found a way to engage his tour attendees in a more interesting way.

 Is there something out there that's considered boring that you could do better?